accessibility — community accessibility, react-home, community, ide skills

 Ideal Agent Persona

-Perfect for Frontend Agents needing to ensure WCAG 2.2 compliance in web development projects.
+Perfect for Frontend Agents needing to ensure inclusive and operable UI components through WCAG 2.2 Level AA standards

-Validating color contrast and font sizes for visually impaired users
+Analyzing color contrast ratios for visually impaired users

 !
 Prerequisites & Limits